ishan-ambekar/Simple-Chatbot/README.md

 # Simple-Chatbot
-A simple chatbot based on reddit comments.
+A chatbot based on reddit comments.

 This Chatbot has been trained on reddit comments.